 After breakfast, prepare to spend the day exploring.
 Your guide will give you the opportunity to explore the three main waterfalls, various side canyons and wonderful swimming holes.
 You may also opt to spend the day relaxing by the creek, taking in the spectacular scenery of the canyon.
 Whether you wish to spend the whole day hiking and swimming or simply relaxing in camp, your guide can customize the day to fit your needs.

 Rise early for breakfast and prepare to retrace your steps back to Hualapai Hilltop.
 Enjoy the hike during the cool and shady early hours of the day, arriving back at the trailhead in time for a big, tasty lunch overlooking the Canyon.
-We will then travel to Boulder City, NV (3 hour drive) for a night in a comfortable lodge and dinner at a nearby restaurant.
-(10 miles of hiking)
+We will then travel to Boulder City, NV for a night in a comfortable lodge and dinner at a nearby restaurant.

 The day begins on one of the most historic roads in the area- which takes you to your launch site at the foot of the Hoover Dam on the Colorado River.
-Before you shove off in your state of the art kayak/canoe your knowledgeable and experienced guide will give you a lesson in basic paddling and general river safety.
+Before you launch in your state of the art kayak, your knowledgeable and experienced guide will provide a lesson in basic paddling and general river safety.
 Today’s distance in the kayak is not long but offers plenty of exploring.
 There are various side canyons with warm creeks and even a sauna cave to heat up in.
 Eventually we will land at our camp and have a chance to soak in the Arizona Hot Springs or take a dip in the river.
-Your guide will prepare dinner while you enjoy a sunset on the river banks, deep in Black Canyon.
-(4 miles kayaking/2 miles hiking)
+Your guide will prepare dinner while you enjoy a sunset on the river banks, deep in the heart of Black Canyon.

 * The final itinerary may change due to weather or any unforeseen circumstances.*